bezosonfleek/AWS-Cloud-Projects/AWS IAM/README.md

  AWS Identity and Access Management (IAM)

- -In this mini-project, I'll launch an EC2 instance and control who has access to it by use if IAM policies and user groups This is aimed at improving knowledge of Cloud Security.
+ -In this mini-project, I'll launch two EC2 instances and control who has access to it by use of IAM policies and user groups This is aimed at improving knowledge of Cloud Security.

  Diagrammatic representation: